“How can you not be Romantic About Baseball?”– Brad Pitt, Moneyball

 With (hopefully) the most competitive season in White Sox baseball in many years beginning soon, and with the toughest competition standing in their way being the Minnesota Twins, it’s nearly impossible to write something nice about any of their players.
 But with it being Valentine’s Day, and fulfilling the purpose of this piece laid in front of me, I am going to do the impossible.
 I’m going to say something nice about Torii Hunter.

-Way back win in the early “aughts,” believe it or not but the White Sox were an annual contender to maybe think about possibly making the playoffs.
-Between division titles in 2000 and 2005, Chicago finished second in the AL Central to those oh-so-pesky Twins three of four years.
+Way back when in the early aughts, believe it or not: the White Sox were an annual contender to possibly make the playoffs.
+Between division titles in 2000 and 2005, Chicago finished second in the AL Central to those oh-so-pesky Twins in three out of four years.
 In the literal center of it all stood Torii Hunter.

 I could only stay nice for so long.
 Happy Valentine’s Day, Torii!